-- b. file grievances and appeals, and the requirements and timeframes for filing; - i.
-Beneficiaries may file a grievance, either orally or in writing, either with DHCS, the County, or the Contractor - ii.
+- a. a state fair hearing, how to obtain a hearing and representation rules at the hearing; - b. file grievances and appeals, and the requirements and timeframes for filing; - Beneficiaries may file a grievance, either orally or in writing, either with DHCS, the County, or the Contractor - ii.
 Beneficiaries may request assistance with filing grievances and appeals - iii.
-If the beneficiary is grieving or appealing the termination, denial, or a change in type or frequency of services, the beneficiary may request services be continued during the appeal or state fair hearing filing although the beneficiary may be liable for the cost of any continued benefits if the action is upheld. - c. give written consent to allow a provider, acting on behalf of the beneficiary, to file an appeal. - 5.
-Referring Individuals to Psychiatrist
+If the beneficiary is grieving or appealing the termination, denial, or a change in type or frequency of services, the beneficiary may request services be continued during the appeal or state fair hearing filing although the beneficiary may be liable for the cost of any continued benefits if the action is upheld. - c. give written consent to allow a provider, acting on behalf of the beneficiary, to file an appeal.

+5. Referring Individuals to Psychiatrist